filecoin-project/fvm-docs/docs/index.md

 When transactions occur on the Filecoin blockchain, they result in a change of state.
 Content of a dataset at one instant in time is added or removed to result in a new state.
 For example, FIL is removed from one actor and added to another, a message is sent from one actor to another, or a commitment between a provider and a client is confirmed.

-The introduction of smart contracts enables access to off-chain data to fuel these state changes.
+The introduction of smart contracts enables access to Layer 2 off-chain data to fuel these state changes.

 - Layer 0 is our storage and retrieval layer
 - Layer 1 is our on-chain, state layer